DarkShadowOfficial/Cset.js/README.md

 ```

 To convert a complex to polar form, you can use the `.Polar()` or `.polar(complex as a string)` method.
 This returns the polar form in the format "re^(tpi*i)". "r" is given as a decimal to the nearest thousandth, while tpi is in radians.
 However, to make things easier, the pi is factored out for easier understanding of the angle.
 For example, rather than outputting 1.57..., it gives 0.5pi, so one can easily realize the angle is pi/2.

+The library also can return the complex conjugate, using either the `.Conjugate()` method, which returns the conjugate of the instance, or the `.conjugate(complex as string)`, which returns the conjugate of a specified complex number.
+These return the conjugate in the form of an instance of class `ComplexNumber`.